DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **Personnel Controls** e.g Badges, identification cards, and security IDs, turnstile, mantraps, access control vestibules (An access control vestibule is a double set of doors that is often protected by a guard and used to contain a subject until their identity and authentication is verified.)
         - 🔔Mantraps use two sets of doors to control access to a facility.
 This may be used to prevent piggybacking by monitoring use of the mantrap to allow only a single individual to enter a facility at a time.
 They may also be used to allow manual inspection of individuals or perform other security screening.
 Mantraps are also commonly known as access control vestibules.
         - 🔔Smart cards are credit card-sized devices that contain a microprocessor.
 The smart card typically contains an encrypted private key issued through a Public Key Infrastructure (PKI) system that the authenticating environment trusts.
 When the smart card is inserted into a reader, or tapped, the user must enter a PIN before the smart card releases the private key.
 The "something you know" is the PIN.
 The "something you have" is the smart card.
 Smart cards that are used for facility access may also have Radio-Frequency Identification (RFID) chips.
-    - awareness training
-    - emergency response and procedures.
         - **Security Guards**: are usually unaware of the scope of the operations within a facility and are therefore not thoroughly equipped to know how to respond to every situation.
 Though this is considered a disadvantage, the lack of knowledge of the scope of the operations within a facility can also be considered an advantage because this supports confidentiality of those operations and thus helps reduce the possibility that a security guard will be involved in the disclosure of confidential information.
 The main disadvantages of security guards include:
             - Not all environments and facilities support security guards.
 This may be because of actual human incompatibility or the layout, design, location, and construction of the facility.
             - Not all security guards are themselves reliable.
             - Prescreening, bonding, and training do not guarantee that you won’t end up with an ineffective or unreliable security guard.
 - Physical Access Control:
      - Locks and Keys, Security Guards, Guard dogs, CCTV, Security Alarms
-- 🔴**Technical Physical Controls**
+- 🔴**Technical Physical Controls**: Technical controls involve code, hardware, firmware, etc.
      - **Motion Detectors**: A motion detector, or motion sensor, is a device that senses movement or sound in a specific area, and it is a common element of intruder detection systems.
 Many types of motion detectors exist, including the following:
          - 🍳digital motion detector monitors for  changes in the digital pattern of a monitored area (smart security camera).
          - 🍳passive infrared (PIR) or heat-based motion detector monitors for changes in the heat levels and patterns.